-4.3 Non-political voluntary public office

-This may be acceptable even for editorial people in news programmes.
+Non-political voluntary public office will often be acceptable even for editorial people in news programmes.
 This includes school governorships and being a magistrate.
-Programme people should be very careful about involving themselves in controversial matters of public policy related to organisations which campaign on political or public policy issues.
+Programme people should be careful of involving themselves in controversial matters of public policy related to organisations like the Council for the Protection of Rural England or the National Trust.